TomPace101/nanopore_diffusion/notes.md

 # Someday/maybe

+_EFFORT_ doctests? some other kind of test?
+Maybe just create scripts to do the basic validation on buildgeom and the solvers.

 _EFFORT_ mesh refinement study
 _EFFORT_ study of required H value
-_EFFORT_ doctests? some other kind of test?

 --------------------------------------------------------------------------------
 # Non-active items only below this point